Aider-AI/aider/_posts/2024-05-31-both-swe-bench.md

 and to use pytest to run tests.
   - `aider --yes --test-cmd pytest`
 - They could start the chat by pasting in the URL or text of a GitHub issue.
-Aider will pull in the URL's content and then try and solve the issue.
+Aider will pull in the URL's content and then try and resolve the issue.
 - If aider doesn't produce code that lints and tests clean, the user might decide to revert the changes and try again, maybe using aider with a different LLM this time.
 [Aider is tightly integrated with git](https://aider.chat/docs/faq.html#how-does-aider-use-git), so it's always easy to revert AI changes that don't pan out.

 ## Aider with GPT-4o alone was SOTA

-Using aider with GPT-4o to make a single attempt at solving each problem achieved a score of 17.0%.
+Using aider with GPT-4o to make a single attempt at resolving each problem achieved a score of 17.0%.
 This was itself a state-of-the-art result, before being surpassed by the main result being reported here